USS Alpine

-USS Alpine (APA-92) was a Bayfield-class attack transport in service with the United States Navy from 1943 to 1946.She was sold into commercial service in 1947 and was scrapped in 1971.
+USS Alpine (APA-92) was a Bayfield-class attack transport in service with the United States Navy from 1943 to 1946.
+She was sold into commercial service in 1947 and was scrapped in 1971.

 History

 USS Alpine was laid down as Sea Arrow under a Maritime Commission contract on 12 April 1943 at Los Angeles, California, by the Western Pipe and Steel Company; launched on 10 July 1943 sponsored by Mrs. Helen Marsh, acquired by the Navy on 30 September 1943, renamed Alpine on 30 August 1943 and simultaneously designated APA-92; and commissioned on 30 September at San Francisco, California.
 That same day, the command of Alpine was transferred to Commander Roger E. Perry.
-Manned by a civilian crew, she got underway on 2 October and steamed to Portland, Oregon, where she arrived on 4 October.
+Crewed by civilians, she got underway on 2 October and steamed to Portland, Oregon, where she arrived on 4 October.
 Four days later, she was decommissioned at the Commercial Iron Works for conversion to an attack transport.